Case Studies & Articles

 Invoice-based lending needs to be carefully considered.
 Enness will talk you through all the elements you will need to think about and understand to get the most out of this type of borrowing.

 Invoice financing is not a way to circumvent issues that have arisen from clients that consistently pay late.
 Likewise, invoice-based lending doesn’t provide a mechanism to cover bad debt by shifting it around your P&L. Although this type of lending unlocks working capital, your business will need to be on solid footing from a financial perspective for it to be an option.
-Lenders will accept short-term cashflow issues, but they will not let you borrow if your company is in dire straits or if there is a fundamental weakness in your business.
+Lenders will work with you through your working capital cycle to ensure they support your financing requirements relative to your debtor book position

 Your lender will want to see solid proof that you are borrowing against invoices that you reasonably expect to be paid within your usual payment terms.
 You will need to:

 When it comes to invoice-based financing, the devil is in the detail.
-Companies with solid finances, great clients, and a track record of 100% invoice payment by due date are turned down for this type of lending all the time.
+When it comes to invoice-based financing, companies with solid finances, industry track record and good debtor book management are naturally more attractive to lenders.
 Usually, this is because they haven’t presented lenders with a compelling or completely watertight case for borrowing.

 Most businesses can benefit from invoice financing, regardless of whether you supply goods or services.
 There are several excellent lenders in the market, although many of these primarily service small and medium-sized businesses.
 These lenders often offer relatively small loans, presented as package deals with set rates and terms and no room for negotiation.